 - Age 16 and over: 24-30 ml of blood

-Once results are available, a molecular diagnostic report is sent to you, and results are available through the secure eyeGENE® database.
+Once results are available, a molecular diagnostic report is sent to you, and results are available through the eyeGENE® database.
 Turnaround time for the receipt of molecular diagnostic results varies and often depends on the gene(s) tested and availability of the diagnostic test(s) through an eyeGENE® Network CLIA laboratory.
 The average turnaround time is between four months to one year.

 DNA extracted from the patient blood samples and de-identified patient data are available to vision researchers who have received approval for a proposal through the eyeGENE® Resource Access Subcommittee (part of the eyeGENE® Steering Committee which oversees the eyeGENE® program).

 NOTE: There are no costs to you or the patient for molecular diagnostic testing. eyeGENE® will cover these costs.
 However, eye exams, blood draw and shipping charges are NOT covered by eyeGENE®.